Bia Ferreira

 Bia Ferreira (Carangola, Minas Gerais, 19 April 1993) is a Brazilian singer, composer, multi-instrumentalist and artivist.
 Her music, which she defines as "MMP — Música de Mulher Preta" (Black Woman Music), discusses topics such as feminism, anti-racism and homophobia.
-She claims her music is created to generate "discomfort" that in turn generates "movemente", at the same time that she tries to write songs pleasant enough to get her message across.
+She claims her music is created to generate "discomfort" that in turn generates "movement", at the same time that she tries to write songs pleasant enough to get her message across.
 Her lyrics have been described as "escrevivência" ("writexperience"), a concept by Conceição Evaristo.

 Early life and musical beginnings

 Born to a traditional evangelical family, Ferreira studied music since she was a child.
 Her mother was a singer, choir conductor, pianist and singing teacher.
 At the age of 3, she started to study the piano and later got into the Brazilian Music Conservatory.

 Around the age of 12, she wrote her first song.
 In its lyrics, she asked God not to be a lesbian—an agony that resulted from her religious upbringing.